Dilbert: Pointy-Haired Boss (PHB)

 Dilbert's boss, known only as the Pointy-Haired Boss, is the unnamed, oblivious manager of the engineering division of Dilbert's company.
 Adams states that he never named him so that people can imagine him to be their boss.
 In earlier strips he was depicted as a stereotypical late-middle-aged balding middle manager with jowls; it was not until later that he developed his signature pointy hair and the jowls disappeared.
 He is hopelessly incompetent at management, and he often tries to compensate for his lack of skills with countless group therapy sessions and business strategies that rarely bear fruit.
 He does not understand technical issues but always tries to disguise this ineptitude, usually by using buzzwords he also does not understand.
 The Boss treats his employees alternately with enthusiasm or neglect; he often uses them to his own ends regardless of the consequences to them.
 Adams himself wrote that "he's not sadistic, just uncaring".
 His level of intelligence varies from near-vegetative to perceptive and clever, depending on the strip's comic needs.
-His utter lack of consistent business ethics, however, is perfectly consistent.
+His utter lack of business ethics, however, is perfectly consistent.
 His brother is a demon named "Phil, the Prince of Insufficient Light", and according to Adams, the pointy hair is intended to remind one of devil horns.